home-assistant/home-assistant.io/source/hassio/installation.markdown

 4. If the check passes, you can safely update.
 If not, update your configuration accordingly.
 5. Select _Dashboard_ from the _Supervisor_ menu, and then select _Update_.

-## Run a specific version on Home Assistant
+## Run a specific version of Home Assistant

 For this you would need to install the [Terminal & SSH add-on][ssh] or use the console that is available on your device by connecting a keyboard and screen.